-Through the Geographic Information Systems - Cartographic Specialist program you can become a proficient GIS practitioner, visual designer and communicator - creating a variety of customized maps and other products for the many users of geographic information.
+Are you a visual learner?
+This program may be right for you.
+The Geographic Information Systems - Cartographic Specialist program focuses on the art and science of communicating geographic data and information through visualization and maps.
+Become a proficient GIS practitioner and visual designer - creating a variety of customized, interactive maps and other products for users of geographic information.

 Cartography - known as the art and science of making maps, has come a long way since the efforts of early mapmakers who worked with pen and ink.
-While cartography still relies on many of the traditional principles, mapmaking now requires incorporating the best of modern research and technology.
 Geographic Information Systems (GIS) allows today's "cartographer" to store geographic data in an organized way, to allow for quick access, correlation, and analysis.
-This system also facilitates the development of cartographic displays.
 By using GIS, cartographers are able to collect, store, and combine data about a given area, subject, or region being researched.
-GIS helps planners working on environmental, public health, municipal planning, and natural resource projects (to name a few uses) monitor change, predict trends and manage resources using current relevant data.
+GIS helps planners working on environmental, public health, municipal planning, and natural resource projects monitor change, predict trends and manage resources.

-Not sure which of our two GIS Ontario College Graduate Certificate programs is right for you?
-The common first semester in the GIS Cartographic Specialist and GIS Applications Specialist programs gives you a good overview and understanding of the technologies and diverse skills particular to careers in these fields.
-Subject to enrolment capacity, you can choose which area of specialized study you will pursue in semester two.
-In addition to acquiring a hands-on, firm foundation using Cartography, digital mapping and GIS technology skills and tools, you will have many opportunities to build on your teamwork, team building, project management, problem-solving and critical thinking skills.
+In addition to acquiring a firm, hands-on foundation using GIS technology tools and creating effective map compositions, you will have many opportunities for team building, project management, problem-solving and critical thinking skills.
 Since employers are seeking these broad-based transferrable skills, this experience working in technology teams will give you an edge in the workplace.

 Graduates of Fleming's cartographic programs have earned a reputation for excellence through their achievements in the workplace, and through cartographic and GIS competitions.
 Over the years, they have captured 80 American Congress on Surveying and Mapping awards in annual competitions (student category), as well as numerous awards from the Canadian Cartographic Association and the Canadian Institute of Geomatics.

-Graduate Meghan Miller is featured in a January 2012 article of GoGeomatics with an interview describing her experience in the program and her career path since graduation.
-Meghan now works for Canadian Cartographic Corporation (CCC) : http://www.gogeomatics.ca/magazine/?s=meghan+miller.
+Graduate Meghan Miller is featured in a January 2012 article of GoGeomaticswith an interview describing her experience in the program and her career path since graduation.
+Meghan now works for Canadian Cartographic Corporation (CCC).

 Adam Thom, 2010 program graduate, won the Arthur Robinson Award for Best Printed Map at the 2011 Cartography and Geographic Information Society (CaGIS) Map Design Competition.
 The award is sponsored by the National Geographic Society and Avenza-MAPublisher.